microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/Overview.md

 type Bar = [first: string, number];
 ```

-It's worth noting - labels don't require us to name our variables differently when destructuring.
+It's worth nothing - labels don't require us to name our variables differently when destructuring.
 They're purely there for documentation and tooling.

 ```ts